5th Schedule of the Indian Constitution: Key Provisions

 4. Laws Applicable to Scheduled Areas The Governor may direct that any particular Act (Central or State) does not apply to a Scheduled Area or applies with exceptions.
 Under paragraph 5 of the Schedule, the Governor can also make regulations for the “peace and good government” of these areas.
 Such regulations may forbid the transfer of tribal land outside the tribe, regulate allotment of land to tribals, and control money-lending to tribals.

 5. PESA (1996):The Panchayats (Extension to Scheduled Areas) Act extends Part IX (Panchayats) to Scheduled Areas with tribal safeguards.
 It empowers village Gram Sabhas in Scheduled Areas and requires that laws respect tribal customs and governance.
+A key example of this is the Manki-Munda system in the Kolhan region of Jharkhand which PESA seeks to protect and integrate into modern local governance.

 Add as a preferred Source on Google